Last Updated on: 26th May 2023, 10:16 am

 They are commonly prescribed: Carbamazepine, phenytoin, lamotrigine, sodium valproate, and some sedatives, gabapentin or clonazepam, and being drugs that act on the central nervous system, they present some common side effects such as drowsiness, dizziness, loss of balance, and sometimes have effects on the gastrointestinal system such as nausea, vomiting, dry mouth, dyspepsia, dry throat.
 When consumed chronically, adverse events such as gingival enlargement, xerostomia, and the hematopoietic system may appear.

-Gingival enlargement (excessive gum growth) is the most frequent complication, it appears in almost 50% of patients who use anticonvulsants for more than three months and reaches a maximum level between the first and second year of treatment.
+The most frequent complication, it appears in almost 50% of patients who use anticonvulsants for more than three months and reaches a maximum level between the first and second year of treatment.
 It manifests clinically as an increase in the interdental papillae, the gums become more prominent, tending to invade the crown of the teeth.
-Gum growth causes significant aesthetic alterations, interference when biting, difficulty speaking and swallowing, bleeding gums, and dental malposition.2
+Gum growth causes significant aesthetic alterations, interference when biting, difficulty speaking and swallowing, bleeding gums, and dental malposition.

-Xerostomia o dry mouth syndrome consists of an unpleasant sensation of dry mouth that occurs when an alteration of the salivary glands decreases the production of saliva, which in the long term could generate different diseases such as: cavities, periodontal disease, difficulty chewing and swallowing, taste disturbances, mycosis, generalized pain in the mouth (stomatodynia or burning mouth syndrome) sialadenitis.3
+Also known as dry mouth syndrome consists of an unpleasant sensation of dry mouth that occurs when an alteration of the salivary glands decreases the production of saliva, which in the long term could generate different diseases such as: cavities, periodontal disease, difficulty chewing and swallowing, taste disturbances, mycosis, generalized pain in the mouth (stomatodynia or burning mouth syndrome) sialadenitis.

-The hematopoietic system is responsible for producing cells found in the blood and some situations related to consumption have been identified of these drugs such as interference in coagulation and increase in gum lesions.3
+This system is responsible for producing cells found in the blood and some situations related to consumption have been identified of these drugs such as interference in coagulation and increase in gum lesions.

 Accordingly, it is recommended to identify adverse reactions or side effects associated with the drugs in order to adjust the dental processes that are going to be carried out in their patients and the management of the post-procedure medication.
 It is also important that patients inform about the medications they consume or have prescribed since the drug interactions that may be generated between them and with the treatments prescribed by their dentist could increase these adverse reactions or exacerbate them.